 - Quantitative Methods

 The additional 24 units are elective courses.
 We provide a range of electives to choose from including Data Analysis, International Finance, Public Policy, Development Economics, Financial Economics, Behavioral Economics, and Neuroeconomics.
+View the full list of Economics courses here.

 Our M.A. concentration in Global Commerce & Finance and our inter-field M.A. in Politics, Economics & Business are particularly popular among our students.